jstakun/jdg-labs/projects/lab7-solution/README.md

 3. Go to http://host:8080/mytodo/rest/transactions/gentestdata/10 to generate 10 test transactions.
 You could change 10 with any other number.

 4. Go to http://jdv:8080/mytodo/rest/transactions/filter/amount/G/500 to execute M/R and distributed tasks.
-You could change G with G, GE, E, LE, L, and 500 with any number between 1 and 1000
+You could change G with G, GE, E, LE, L, and 500 with any number between 1 and 1000.

-5. Check Distributed cache stats to verify if filtered transactions were loaded to remote Data Grid
+5. Check Distributed cache stats to verify if filtered transactions were loaded to remote Data Grid.

 ```
 $JDG_HOME/bin/cli.sh